 6 tips for packing up.

 Moving house is no simple feat.
-You’re already leading one hectic life, but now you’re dealing with movers, building managers and elevators, *and* emotions.
+You’re already leading one hectic life, but now you’re dealing with movers, elevators, *and* emotions.
 Moving that mountain—of clothes, books, and kitchen supplies—can overwhelm…but don’t let it get the best of you.
 With a little organizational magic (and a decent amount of caffeine), the climb can be more “grassy knoll” versus “Blackcomb.”

 To help, we’ve put together the ultimate checklist to streamline the process.
 Here’s to an “easy move.”